r000t/AutoGripe/README.md

 Instructions for Use
 --------------------

-1. Create a folder only readable by root
+1. Create a folder only readable by root (Or just use /root)
 2. Put querycontacts.py and autogripe.py in that folder
 3. Edit the top of autogripe.py with your SMTP server, port, and credentials
 4. Put autogripe.conf in /etc/fail2ban/action.d and edit it, changing /path/to/autogripe.py to the actual path